Live life again

 What is Cytomegalovirus (CMV)?

-— (Quote from a patient waiting for a liver transplantation)
+— (Quote from a patient waiting for a kidney transplantation)

 Synklino in the news